craftingcity/The-Known-World/Baskin.md

 # Description
 Any sort of local lore...

 ## Physicality of the Holding
 Baskin was recently attacked by a raid of Ice Giants (see [[The Assault of the Giant Decenters]]).
 Its stone buildings are deteriorating and rubbled, but most of the buildings in the center of the city are survived.

 ## Population Distribution
-If it differs from the nation's...
+A large population of Orc live here, and the Grand Tendered is a green dragonborn, this leads the city to be quite exotic in comparison.

 ## Defenses